OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **backends**\  (all)

- Check the total number of connections on the cluster.
+ Check the total number of connections in the PostgreSQL cluster.

  Perfdata contains the number of connections per database.

  Critical and Warning thresholds accept either a raw number or a percentage (eg.
  80%).
-When a threshold is in percent, it is compared to the cluster parameter
+When a threshold is a percentage, it is compared to the cluster parameter
  \ ``max_connections``\ .

 \ **backends_status**\  (8.2+)

- Check and report the status of the backends.
-Depending on your PostgreSQL version, statuses are: *idle*, *idle in transaction*, *idle in transaction (aborted)* (>=9.0 only), *fastpath function call*, *active*, *waiting for lock*, *undefined*, *disabled*, and *insufficient privilege*.
-The last one appears when you are not allowed to see the statuses of other connections.
+ Check status of all backends (databases).
+Depending on your PostgreSQL version, statuses are: *idle*, *idle in transaction*, *idle in transaction (aborted)* (>=9.0 only), *fastpath function call*, *active*, *waiting for lock*, *undefined*, *disabled*, and *insufficient privilege*. "insufficient privilege" appears when you are not allowed to see the statuses of other connections.

  This service supports the argument \ ``--exclude REGEX``\  to exclude queries